Skip to main content

 • Key considerations for choosing PCB materials

-HDI materials cost vs. performance
+HDI materials cost Vs. performance

 The higher the performance, the costlier the material.
 Here is a chart of common dielectrics comparing the cost to performance, along with typical applications:

-HDI pcb materials performance vs. cost.
+HDI PCB materials performance vs. cost.
 Image credit: HDI Handbook by Happy Holden.

 post a question